Severe Convective Storms & Home Insurance: What Homeowners Need to Know

 The Geographic Shift: Beyond "Tornado Alley"

-Traditionally, severe storm risk was concentrated in the classic Tornado Alley corridor — Texas, Oklahoma, Kansas.
+Traditionally, severe storm risk was concentrated in the classic Tornado Alley corridor of Texas, Oklahoma, and Kansas.
 But meteorological data increasingly shows an eastward shift in high-frequency tornado and hail activity.
-States like Illinois, Indiana, Tennessee, and Kentucky are recording more severe events than historical norms.
-This expansion of the SCS risk zone means homeowners who previously felt insulated from these concerns are now directly in the crosshairs.
+NOAA reported 5,430 hail events in 2025, with Texas leading the country, and at least 808 of those events involved large hail of two or more inches, the fourth-most on record for a single year.
+States like Illinois, Indiana, Tennessee, and Kentucky are recording more severe events than historical norms, putting homeowners who previously felt insulated directly in the crosshairs.

 If You Live in the Midwest or Great Plains